Mingkai14/Features_Extraction/README.md

 # B. Characterization Part
 ## 1. Environment preparation steps
 ### (1)(2)(3)(4)(5)(6)(7)
-  Complete same steps with Prediction part first.
+  Complete same steps as prediction part first.
 ### (8) Configure container evironment
-  Characterization part also run some software in specific linux system.
+  Characterization part also runs some software in specific linux system.
 To solve platform compatibility, we use container to run these software.
 Our script will automatically call commands to run container.
 Docker and Singularity are supported.
 You only need to configure one of both.

   #### a. use docker
 [Install Docker Engine | Docker Documentation](https://docs.docker.com/engine/install/)